Cooperative Operation of the Fleet Operator and Incentive-aware Customers in an On-demand Delivery System: A Bi-level Approach: Numerical results

 \subsection{Performance of Proposed BDD Method}

-In this subsection, compared with the GBD method, the performance of proposed BDD method is evaluated in the following two aspects \textit{(i)} the number of the iteration, \textit{(ii)} and the computation time.
-Due to the power of stronger Benders cuts, the number of iteration of BDD method will be less than GBD method inherently, which has been illustrated in Fig.\ref{BDD_iteration}.
-Consequently, compared with the GBD method, the BDD method, which involves in the computation of mixed integer subproblem, still achieves better performances over all instances in terms of the computation time as illustrated in Fig.\ref{BDD_time}.
+In this subsection, the error bar including the information of mean and standard deviation in which the length of error bar is 2 times of the standard deviation, and the specific markers denote the mean values, is employed to show the effectiveness of the proposed BDD.
+Compared with the GBD, the performance of proposed BDD method is evaluated in the following two aspects \textit{(i)} the number of iterations, \textit{(ii)} and the computation time.
+Due to the power of stronger Benders cuts, the number of iteration of BDD method will be less than GBD method inherently, which has been illustrated in Fig.~\ref{BDD_iteration}.

+Consequently, compared with the GBD method, the BDD method, which involves in the computation of mixed integer subproblem, still achieves better performances over all instances in terms of the computation time as illustrated in Fig.~\ref{BDD_time}.
+In order to further evaluate the performance of the proposed BDD in terms of the reduction of computation time, the branch cut and price method which is the state-of-the-art algorithm in the vehicle routing problem~\cite{desaulniers2016exact,costa2019exact,marques2022branch,mhamedi2022branch,he2019branch,fukasawa2016branch}, is used to verify the effectiveness of the BDD in Fig.~\ref{BDD_time}.
+As illustrated in Fig.~\ref{BDD_time}, compared with the state-of-the-art solution method, the proposed BDD method achieves a good performance in reducing the computation time with a decrease of nearly two orders of magnitude.

+To clearly demonstrate the performance of BDD, we compare the iteration processes of GBD and BDD in Fig.~\ref{fig:iteration}.
+It is evident from the figure that BDD converges to the optimal solution in approximately 35 iterations, whereas GBD requires over 160 iterations to reach the optimal solution.